gdgc-fptu-hcmc/AI_Math_Slover/MATH-AI/README.md

 ## 📱 Using the Application

+### Choose Your Response Mode

+Before sending your question, select the mode that best fits your needs:

+- **🤖 Auto** - Let AI decide (explains simple questions, animates complex ones)
+- **📚 Explain** - Get detailed explanations without video (fast: 2-5 seconds)
+- **⚡ Answer** - Get quick solutions without video (fast: 2-5 seconds)
+- **🎬 Animate** - Create full video animations (slow: 30-60 seconds)

 ### Method 1: Upload Image

+1. Select your preferred mode (Auto, Explain, Answer, or Animate)
-1. Click "Upload Image" button
+2. Click "Upload Image" button
-2. Drag & drop or browse for an image with math content
+3. Drag & drop or browse for an image with math content
-3. Click "Generate Animation"
-4. Wait for processing (usually 30-60 seconds)
+4. Wait for processing
-5. Watch your animation!
+5. Get your result based on selected mode!

 ### Method 2: Camera Capture

+1. Select your preferred mode
-1. Click "Camera" button
+2. Click "Camera" button
-2. Allow camera access
+3. Allow camera access
-3. Position math problem in frame
+4. Position math problem in frame
-4. Click "Capture"
+5. Click "Capture"
-5. Click "Use This Photo"
+6. Click "Use This Photo"
-6. Watch the animation being generated!
+7. Get your result instantly!

 ### Method 3: Text Input

+1. Select your preferred mode
-1. Type or paste a math problem in the chat box
+2. Type or paste a math problem in the chat box
-2. Press Enter or click Send
+3. Press Enter or click Send
-3. AI will generate and render the animation
+4. Receive explanation, answer, or animation based on your selection

+### When to Use Each Mode?

+- **Explain Mode**: When you want to understand HOW to solve the problem
+  - Example: "Explain how to solve this quadratic equation"
+  - Response: Step-by-step explanation in Vietnamese

+- **Answer Mode**: When you just need the solution quickly
+  - Example: "What is the derivative of x²?"
+  - Response: Quick answer with key steps

+- **Animate Mode**: When you want visual representation
+  - Example: "Show me how sine wave transforms"
+  - Response: Beautiful animated video with narration

 ## 📂 Project Structure